Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 This annotation enforces certain restrictions on suspending functions that can be used in the scope of `generate{}` or similar synchronous coroutine builder.
-Any extension suspending lambda or function that has _restricted suspension scope_ class or interface as its receiver is called a _restricted suspending function_.
+Any extension suspending lambda or function that has _restricted suspension scope_ class or interface (marked with `@RestrictsSuspension`) as its receiver is called a _restricted suspending function_.
-Restricted suspending functions can only invoke member or extension suspending functions on the same instance of their restricted coroutine scope.
+Restricted suspending functions can only invoke member or extension suspending functions on the same instance of their restricted suspension scope.
 In particular, it means that
 no `Generator` extension of lambda in its scope can invoke `suspendContinuation` or other general suspending function.
 To suspend the execution of a `generate` coroutine they must ultimately invoke